 CREATE PROCEDURE s02.usp_cash_by_months_change @column_name nvarchar(255) , @cell_number_value money = NULL , @section int = NULL , @item_id int = NULL , @company_id int = NULL , @year int = NULL

 The procedure gets the edited cell column name and value, and values from table columns and procedure parameters.

-You may use DBEdit on any supported database platforms in the same manner:
+You can use DBEdit on any supported database platforms in the same manner: